cdcgi/user-service/doc/kios.md

 400 | Bad Request | bad request payload
 404 | Not Found | branch not found in database
 403 | Forbidden | branch_code is not owned by user login
-500 | Internal Server Error | some un-handle error in server 200 | OK | OK
-201 | Created | add data kios
+500 | Internal Server Error | some un-handle error in server 201 | Created | add data kios
 ```
 {